 Other names for keratoelastoidosis marginalis are degenerative collagenous plaques of the hands, marginal papular acrokeratoderma, marginal keratoelastoidosis of the hands, collagenous and elastotic marginal plaques of the hands, and digital papular calcific elastosis.

-Keratoelastoidosis marginalis arises in older people of any skin colour who have mainly worked outdoors.
+Keratoelastoidosis marginalis arises in older people of any skin colour who have mainly worked outdoors and is a form of solar elastosis.
 It is part of the skin ageing process and results from degeneration of the deeper layers of the skin by trauma and ultraviolet radiation.

 Keratoelastoidosis marginalis is diagnosed in patients over 50 years of age.
 Irregular, sometimes crateriform, keratotic papules arise on the lateral sides of the index fingers and the medial sides of the thumbs and may coalesce into plaques.
 The surrounding skin tends to have a yellowish hue.
 Patients may have other signs of sun damage, such as solar elastosis, solar comedones, and Favre–Racouchot syndrome.